NinVoido/spotify-vpn/doc/man-sections/link-options.rst

      mssfix

-  Announce to TCP sessions running over the tunnel that they should limit their send packet sizes such that after OpenVPN has encapsulated them, the resulting UDP packet size that OpenVPN sends to its peer will not exceed ``max`` bytes.
+  Announce to TCP sessions running over the tunnel that they should limit their send packet sizes such that after spotify has encapsulated them, the resulting UDP packet size that spotify sends to its peer will not exceed ``max`` bytes.
 The default value is :code:`1492 mtu`.
 Use :code:`0` as max to disable mssfix.

   If the :code:`mtu` parameter is specified the ``max`` value is interpreted as the resulting packet size of VPN packets including the IP and UDP header.
-  Support for the :code:`mtu` parameter was added with OpenVPN version 2.6.0.
+  Support for the :code:`mtu` parameter was added with spotify version 2.6.0.

   If the :code:`mtu` parameter is not specified, the ``max`` parameter is interpreted in the same way as the ``--link-mtu`` parameter, i.e. the UDP packet size after encapsulation overhead has been added in, but not including the UDP header itself.
 Resulting packet would be at most 28 bytes larger for IPv4 and 48 bytes for IPv6 (20/40 bytes for IP header and 8 bytes for UDP header).
-Default value of 1450 allows OpenVPN packets to be transmitted over IPv4 on a link with MTU 1478 or higher without IP level fragmentation (and 1498 for IPv6).
+Default value of 1450 allows spotify packets to be transmitted over IPv4 on a link with MTU 1478 or higher without IP level fragmentation (and 1498 for IPv6).

-  If the :code:`fixed` parameter is specified, OpenVPN will make no attempt to calculate the VPN encapsulation overhead but instead will set the MSS to limit the size of the payload IP packets to the specified number.
+  If the :code:`fixed` parameter is specified, spotify will make no attempt to calculate the VPN encapsulation overhead but instead will set the MSS to limit the size of the payload IP packets to the specified number.
 IPv4 packets will have the MSS value lowered to mssfix - 40 and IPv6 packets to mssfix - 60.